Photoville 2018: WORK AND WORKING – WPA Photographs

 The photographs in this exhibit were selected from more than 5,000 images assembled by the NYC Unit to illustrate the 64 proposed publications.
 Works of well-known photographers Dorothea Lange and Berenice Abbott are in the exhibit, alongside others of equal talent including Sam Brody, Ralph DeSola, Charles Eiseman, Andrew Herman, Sol Horn, Sol Libsohn, Aubrey Pollard, David Robbins, Clifford Sutcliffe, James Suydam, Daniel Treistman, and Jack Rosenzweig.

-This display was inspired by an exhibit at the Municipal Archives curated by Barbara H. Millstein in 1980.
+This show was curated by Michael Lorenzini and Matthew Minor of the NYC Municipal Archives for Photoville 2018 in Brooklyn Bridge Park.
+It was inspired by an exhibit at the Municipal Archives curated by Barbara H. Millstein in 1980.
 It highlights many images from the collection that previously had been overlooked or were from negatives not yet available in 1980.
 In 1993, the National Endowment for the Humanities provided generous support to the Municipal Archives to preserve and microfilm the collection.